Submitting an appeal — transfer taxation

 If you use the paper form to file your claim, send the completed form and enclosures to the address on the first page.
 Alternatively, deliver it to any tax office.

 What is the deadline for the claim for adjustment?

 The deadline is 3 years from the end of the tax year, but no less than 60 days from the date when the taxpayer was first informed of the decision on transfer taxation.

 For purposes of the above rule, “tax year” means the calendar year when the real estate, asset, property, share, etc. was transferred, or when the liability to pay transfer tax had arisen due to some other reason.

-Example: The date when Janne bought his house was 1 February 2020.
+Example: The date when Janne bought his house was 1 February 2021.
 He accidentally paid too much transfer tax on it.
-He asks for refund of the excess amount paid, and receives a decision on this request on 1 June 2020.
-He has until 2 January 2024 to appeal against the decision (noting the fact that 31 Dec 2023 will fall on a Saturday, so he can still send his appeal on the next business day).
+He asks for refund of the excess amount paid, and receives a decision on this request on 1 June 2021.
+He has until 31 December 2024 to appeal against the decision.

 Only claims submitted within the appeal period will be considered

 Claims of adjustment must be delivered to the Tax Administration before the appeal period is over.
 Documents must be sent off by post in time to arrive to the Tax Administration no later than on the last day of the appeal period by 4:15 pm.
 Note: if you submit your claim in MyTax, you must do so by 4:15 pm on the last day, as well.
 Claims that arrive late will not be considered.

 Tax must be paid even if an appeal is pending